mischov/shepherd/README.md

 > That ain't a Shepherd.

-Shepherd provides a solid foundation upon which to build Clojure security systems.
+Shepherd provides a solid foundation upon which to build secure Clojure applications.

 ## Contents